-We have set out to learn about Canada's landscapes, wildlife, and people.
-For us this journey is about diversity and connections - people to people, people to nature, past to present, and coast to coast to coast.
-Embarking on this adventure is a great privilege, and we hope to give something back along the way by inspiring people of all ages, cultural backgrounds, orientations, and identities, with a focus especially on youth, to connect to nature through birding.
-We are collaborating with the Great Trail and local nature groups across Canada to encourage people to re-connect with nature in their own communities.
-We are sharing six simple, fun steps people can take to help birds in their own neighbourhoods and featuring opportunities for becoming involved in conservation through Community Science (a.k.a.
-Citizen Science) programs.
+We set out in 2019 on our #Hike4Birds to learn about Canada's landscapes, wildlife, and people.
+For us, this journey is about diversity and connections - people to people, people to nature, past to present, and coast-to-coast-to-coast.
+Embarking on this adventure is a great privilege, and we hope to give something back along the way.
+Our goal is to inspire people of all ages, physical abilities, cultural backgrounds, genders, orientations, and identities, and especially youth, to connect to nature through birds and Citizen Science.
+And what a journey the first 13,716 km have been!
+We have become Fellows of the Royal Canadian Geographical Society, Trans Canada Trail Pathfinders, Adventure Seekers for

 subscribe to receive email notifications of new blog posts